xbedna72/AboutMe/README.md

-- 👋 Hi, I’m MayBee
+- 👋 Hi, I’m Marie or Maja
-- 👀 I’m interested in C#, .Net, PowerShell
+- 👀 I’m interested in C++, Python, and more.
-- 🌱 I’m currently learning ^
+- 🌱 I’m currently finishing my Masters degree
-- 💞️ I’m looking to collaborate on anything new, where could be new experience for me.
+- 💞️ I’m looking to collaborate on anything new, where could be new experience for me, something fun, or interesting.
 - 📫 How to reach me mail! majka.bednarova24@gmail.com

 <!---